 Noy has long worked for the public sector.
 She joined King County Office of Cultural Resources in 1991 until 2002 and 4Culture since 2003.
 Noy received a BA from the University of Washington.

 Noy enjoys ethnic dance, outdoor activities, traveling and reading world history.

 Phung Lam provides administrative and technical support for the business and finance section.
 She is responsible for performing technical, specialized financial, accounting, and fiscal services in the processing contracts, budgets, payroll and financial documents.

 Phung joined 4Culture after earning her Bachelor of Science degree at University of Washington of Bothell in 2003.

 Phung loves to play with her 2 sons, Phillip and Perry, and loves to read bedtime stories to them.
 She also likes to travel with her family.

-Previously, she was the Business Manager at Canlis Glass, worked in sales at Chihuly Studio and visitor services at the Henry Art Gallery.
-Melissa received a BA in Art History from the University of Washington, where her studies focused on the old (Roman sculpture) and the new (contemporary painting).
+Before joining 4Culture in 2008, she was the Business Manager at Canlis Glass, worked in sales at Chihuly Studio and visitor services at the Henry Art Gallery.
+Melissa holds a BA in Art History from the University of Washington.

 When not at 4Culture, Melissa spends her time enjoying music and art, getting lost in a map or a book, and making up songs with her kids.